vdecree/matdoidge/src/work/items/wonder-pups.md

       #### The Challenge

-      Working alongside Ryan from Gittings Studio, we set out with a clear vision for Wonder Pups.
-We needed it be stand out from the competition and get across Hannahs personality and passion.
-We knew this couldn't be just any ordinary dog training website.
+      Collaborating with Ryan from Gittings Studio, our goal for Wonder Pups was crystal clear.
+We aimed to create a website that would truly stand out from the competition and effectively convey Hannah's personality and passion.
+We understood that this couldn't be just another ordinary dog training website.
+Our objective was to design an extraordinary online presence that captures the essence of Wonder Pups and sets them apart

       #### The Solution

-      We opted for a bold colour palette which helps give the site a playful and fun feel.
-By splitting the pages into blocks and focussing on delivery of the most important information we give potential clients a clear and easy path through the site.
+      We chose a vibrant color palette that adds a playful and lively touch to the website.
+By organizing the pages into distinct blocks and prioritizing the delivery of essential information, we ensure potential clients have a clear and effortless navigation experience.
+Our focus is to provide a seamless journey for visitors, allowing them to easily access the most important details about Wonder Pups' services.
     client: Gittings Studio
     clientlink: "#"
     year: "2023"